 "As a result of the CBR program intervention, my life is changing from dark to light.
-Because, until I got home to home rehabilitation services from the program, I didn't 60 get educational opportunities due to my parents' negative attitudes.
-But now, thanks to the UoG-CBR program, like other students, I have been gotten educational opportunities."
+Because, until I got home to home rehabilitation services from the program, I didn't 60 get educational

 The finding of present study also revealed that the CBR program enable some PWDs to increase their social interaction and also meet the educational needs of PWDs by giving different resources such as slate and stylus, white cane, sign language dictionary, wheel chair, exercise books and pen.
 In this regard, Alemitu explain as: